veracode/veracode-uploadandscan-action/README.md

 With the scan deleted automatically, you can create subsequent scans without having to manually delete an incomplete scan.

+### `javawrapperversion`

+**Optional** STRING - Allows specifying the version of the Java API Wrapper used by the script to call the Veracode APIs.
+The default is to use the latest released version of the Veracode Java API Wrapper, as [published in Maven Central](https://search.maven.org/search?q=a:vosp-api-wrappers-java).

 ## Example usage

 The following example will upload all files contained within the folder_to_upload to Veracode and start a static scan.